Tommaso Bondi

 Working Papers

-Alone, Together: A Model of Social (Mis)Learning from Reviews [Paper] (Under Review)
+Alone, Together: A Model of Social (Mis)Learning from Consumer Reviews [Paper] (Minor Revision, Marketing Science; Extended Abstract in EC '23)

 We develop a dynamic model of naïve social learning from consumer reviews.
 In our model, consumers decide which of two products to buy based on both expected quality and idiosyncratic taste.
 Products’ qualities are initially unknown, and are (mis)learned from reviews.
 At the heart of the model lies a dynamic feedback loop between reviews, beliefs, and choices: period t reviews influence t + 1 consumers’ beliefs, and thus choices; these determine the average of t + 1 reviews, which in turn influences t + 2 beliefs, choices and reviews.
 We show that in the long-run (t = ∞), reviews are systematically biased, leading some consumers astray.
 In particular, reviews relatively advantage lower quality and more polarizing products, since these products induce stronger taste-based consumer self-selection.
 Thus, in stark contrast with the winner-takes-all dynamics of classic observational learning models, in which consumers learn from the choices of their predecessors, social learning from opinions generates excessive choice fragmentation.
 Our findings have implications for interpreting the variance of reviews; pricing in presence of reviews; the design of crowd-sourced exploration; and the short and long term effectiveness of fake reviews.

-Amazon and the Evolution of Retail (with Luís Cabral) [Paper] (Under Review)
+Amazon and the Evolution of Retail (with Luís Cabral) [Paper] (Reject & Resubmit, Management Science)

-When to Talk Politics in Business: Theory and Experimental Evidence of Stakeholder Responses to CEO Political Activism (with Vanessa Burbano and Fabrizio Dell'Acqua) [Paper] (Under Review)
+When (Not) To Talk Politics in Business: Experimental Evidence (with Vanessa Burbano and Fabrizio Dell'Acqua) [Paper] (Accepted, Strategic Management Journal)

 CEO political activism, wherein firm leaders communicate public stances on overtly political issues unrelated to their core business, is a nascent and emerging, and thus understudied, phenomenon.
 We first propose a parsimonious model of firm political communication.
 In our model, stakeholders value both ideological proximity to firm’s political stances, and the perceived sincerity of such stances.
 The model generates a variety of predictions regarding when, and why, communication is beneficial to firms.
 We test these predictions by conducting two survey-based experiments to examine individuals’ responses to CEO political activism.
 Theoretically and empirically, we find that, on average, CEO political activism elicits a negative response amongst stakeholders, and that donation-backed communications can elicit stronger responses.
 However, because communication polarizes perceptions, the percentage of stakeholders holding extremely positive views increases as a result of political communication.
 We provide evidence of both a congruence benefit and an incongruence benefit (rather than the more commonly identified incongruence penalty) in the context of CEO political activism.
 Finally, we discuss some extensions to our model, as well as heterogeneous effects discovered in our experimental data, and conclude with additional strategic considerations.
 We thus shed light on circumstances under which it is more or less beneficial to talk politics in business.